 SMAUG-T: Post-Quantum Key Encapsulation Mechanism

-SMAUG-T is an efficient post-quantum key encapsulation mechanism (KEM) whose security is based on the hardness of the lattice problems, Module-Learning-with-Errors (MLWE) and Module-Learning-with-Roundings (MLWR).
+SMAUG-T is an efficient post-quantum key encapsulation mechanism (KEM) whose security is based on the hardness of the lattice problems, Module-Learning-with-Errors (MLWE) and Module Learning-with-Roundings (MLWR).
 SMAUG-T enjoys a conservative secret key security relying on the MLWE problem and an efficient ephemeral key generation relying its security on the MLWR problem.
 SMAUG-T follows the recent approaches in designing the post-quantum-secure KEMs in the Quantum Random Oracle Model (QROM) while maintaining efficiency.
-An additional parameter set TiMER (Tiny sMaug using Error Reconciliation) is newly proposed targetting security level 1, which exploits D2 encoding for lower decryption failure probability.
+An additional parameter set, TiMER (Tiny sMaug using Error Reconciliation), is a newly proposed targetting security level 1, which exploits D2 encoding for lower decryption failure probability (DFP).

 Design rationale